 Towing capacities vary from vehicle to vehicle.
-See the SPECIFICATIONS section of this guide for the towing capacities of 2010 Infiniti vehicles produced at the time of Towing Guide publication.
-Use this data to help select the proper Infiniti vehicle to meet your anticipated towing needs, and refer to it when renting a trailer or other piece of towing equipment.
+See the towing information in your vehicle owner's manual for the towing capacities of 2011 Infiniti vehicles produced at the time of Towing Guide publication.
+Use this data to help select the proper Infiniti vehicle to meet your anticipated towing needs, and refer to it when towing, renting a trailer or other piece of towing equipment.

-EQUIP YOUR INFINITI FOR TOWING
+EOUIP YOUR INFINITI FOR TOWING

 The frequency and type of towing should influence the manner in which you equip your vehicle.
 If you plan to tow often, either for recreation or work, select the engine size, transmission type, suspension, and towing capacity that are best suited to your requirements.
-This guide can help you select that equipment.
+This guide can help you select the proper equipment.